-2020 Voting Result
+2021 Voting Result

-At the 2020 annual meeting of shareholders, we presented the required non-binding advisory say-on-pay vote on the compensation of our Named Executive Officers as Proposal 3.
-As we reported in the Form 8-K, filed with the SEC on May 5, 2020, 95% of shareholders approved by advisory vote the compensation of our Named Executive Officers.
-The Compensation Committee continues to believe the significant compensation and governance-related changes initiated following the 2018 Annual Meeting are reflected in the superior results of both the 2019 and 2020 say-on-pay advisory vote.
+At the 2021 annual meeting of shareholders, we presented the required non-binding advisory say-on-pay vote on the compensation of our Named Executive Officers as Proposal 3.
+As we reported in the Form 8-K, filed with the SEC on May 4, 2021, 94.2% of shareholders approved by advisory vote the compensation of our Named Executive Officers.
+The Compensation Committee continues to believe the significant compensation and governance-related policy changes initiated following the 2018 Annual Meeting are reflected in the consistently superior say-on-pay advisory vote results in 2019, 2020, and 2021.